feakin/awesome-frontend-graph-library/README.md

  - [SAT.js](https://github.com/jriecken/sat-js) A simple JavaScript library for performing 2D collision detection
  - [RBush](https://github.com/mourner/rbush) is a high-performance JavaScript library for 2D spatial  indexing of points and rectangles.
  - [JSTS](https://github.com/bjornharrtell/jsts) is an ECMAScript library of spatial predicates and functions for processing geometry conforming to the Simple Features Specification for SQL published by the Open Geospatial Consortium.

+## Server

+- [Hypermerge](https://github.com/automerge/hypermerge) is a Node.js library for building p2p collaborative applications without any server infrastructure.
+It combines Automerge, a CRDT, with hypercore, a distributed append-only log.
+- [automerge](https://github.com/automerge/automerge)  A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.